 Identify what your clients want, how your photography will impact them and explain the unique aspects you offer with your photography packages.
 Hint: use more “you” and “your” than “my clients” or “my couples” and you’ll be in the right direction.

-As you write, picture one person — your dream client — and write the copy to them as if you were sitting across from them drinking coffee, discussing their upcoming wedding day.
+Try this — as you write, picture one person, your dream client, and write the copy to them as if you were sitting across from them drinking coffee, discussing their upcoming wedding day.
 They’re in a hurry, so you need to be personable, succinct and clear.
 Just as you won’t make any friends talking about yourself all the time, you won’t get any clients either.

 Please, do not write a bio that could have been written by a stranger.
 If the first line of your bio starts with, “I’ve had a camera in my hands since I was… ,” you need to start over.

 Answer questions like:

 Use a mix of photos and words to introduce yourself to potential clients.
 The purpose of your bio is to:

 Whether you’re a commercial photographer or a wedding photographer, you are the very person that will be showing up at their event.
 They want to know what you’re like — are you strictly business or quirky — are you upbeat and enthusiastic or surprisingly calm under pressure?
 Intertwining these details throughout your website copy will allow potential clients to determine ahead of time if you’ll be a good fit.
 You want to attract those that will love you and repel those that won’t.

 Don’t try to be something you’re not!